triangledirt/books/Lacy.md

 Instead I got back into exercise.
 I remembered my membership to LA Fitness and started using the treadmill again.
 At first my wrist was a little sore when I'd run, but after a while I hardly noticed it.
 I got to where I was running every day, even on weekends, determined to make sure my body looked good, even if I didn't have anything to do with it.
 Like a job.
 And I wasn't auditioning yet.
 I was too scared.
 I was scared I'd mess it up just like *Devil.* Scared (irrationally) that someone from the new job would have heard what happened on *How I Met The Devil* and not want to hire me.
 There's no way anyone would have heard about that.
 Unless they worked at Warner Bros.
 I'm lucky I was never in the news.
 Some little story like that could have taken off.
 Then I'd really be famous.
 No thank you.
 I wasn't sure if I was going to work again.
 That's how scared I was.
 I thought it might be down to me being a loser and this being the end of my life.
 Like nothing could come after the horrible mistake I had made.
 I thought I was scarred.

 Caroline proved a good friend during those days.
 She would go along with me to the gym and not talk about too much.
 Not pry into me with questions.
 Just do her running and her yoga and be there for me in simple ways.
 Just talking about things back in Ohio.
 And talking about her acting.
 She hadn't had anything near *How I Met The Devil.* She was doing plays in Hollywood.
 When I talked to people about me getting fired I just told them I got written off the show.
 I didn't see the reason for dragging myself through the mud.
 Only Faith and of course Ben did I tell the real story to.
 No, Caroline and I just ran and had lunches at various LA eateries, places we had heard about from friends or been to before.
 She introduced me to a cool little spot called The Hungry Cat which had seafood and where we drank.
-I introduced her to a place that Gretchen York had shown me, in Beverly Hills, with no name except a tiny little label outside that said "DOOR".
+I introduced her to a place that Gretchen York had shown me, in Beverly Hills, with no name except a tiny little label outside that said "DOOR."

 I needed a basic friend at that time.
 I needed to remember that I was human, via going out to lunch and running on the treadmill and having a girlfriend, a regular one, who I didn't have sex with.
 Faith was fine but Faith was too intense.
 With Caroline, I could recover from my little jaunt with crystal meth without someone as crazy as I am reminding me of all the possibilities that are out there.